 In this psalm, David answers some important questions that we can ask ourselves when we are suffering, "Does the Lord really care about me?
 Is he really concerned about my needs?
 Will he help me escape this trouble or endure it if I trust him?"

+David answers these questions with a strong "yes, as the shepherd cares for his sheep and his guests so the Lord cares for us."
 Both the analogies of us as sheep and guests reflect our earthly lives as settlers and travelers on this planet and the Lord as the one who cares for us in the midst of it all.